dfadeeff/LipSync/documentation/PART2.md

-# Lip-Sync Analysis and Generation: Implementation Report
+# Lip-Sync Analysis: Implementation Report of non-training techniques

 ## Executive Summary

-This report documents the successful implementation of improvements to the LatentSync model's lip-sync analysis and generation capabilities.
+This report documents the successful implementation of post processing techniques to boost lip sync accuracy.
 The primary objective was to analyze the model's performance, establish a reliable baseline for lip-sync quality, and implement a non-training Proof-of-Concept (POC) that generates measurably improved video synchronization.

 **Key Achievement**: Successfully improved lip-sync quality from a baseline LSE-D score of ~1.417 to ~1.380 through intelligent frame re-timing.